-Part 2 of "The Past, Present, & Future of Striped Bass: Chesapeake Perspective" focuses on The Current State of the Striper Fishery, Habitat, & Forage.
-We’re very fortunate to have an expert panel including Dr. Allison Colden (Chesapeake Bay Foundation), Mike Waine (The American Sportfishing Association), and Pat Geer (Virginia Marine Resources Commission) join us this evening to share their experience and perspectives on Chesapeake Bay and coastal habitats and forage as they relate to the striper fishery, as well as game fish in general.
+Part 2 of The Past, Present, & Future of Striped Bass: Chesapeake Perspective focuses on The Current State of the Striper Fishery, Habitat, & Forage.
+We were very fortunate to have an expert panel including Dr. Allison Colden (Chesapeake Bay Foundation), Mike Waine (The American Sportfishing Association), and Pat Geer (Virginia Marine Resources Commission) join us to share their experience and perspectives on Chesapeake Bay and coastal habitats and forage as they relate to the striper fishery, as well as game fish in general.
 Each brings their unique perspective to share with us, and we’re excited to hear from them.